LogsQL is a simple yet powerful query language for VictoriaLogs. See examples and tutorial in order to feel the language.

 See also:

-quantile(phi, field1, ..., fieldN) stats pipe calculates phi percentile over numeric values for the given log fields.
+quantile(phi, field1, ..., fieldN) stats pipe function calculates phi percentile over numeric values for the given log fields.
 The phi must be in the range 0 ...
 1, where 0 means 0th percentile, while 1 means 100th percentile.

 For example, the following query calculates 50th, 90th and 99th percentiles for the request_duration_seconds field over logs for the last 5 minutes: